1905 North Dorset by-election: Campaign

 Polling Day was fixed for 26 January 1905, 32 days after the death of the previous MP.
 The Liberals launched a by-weekly newspaper, the "North Dorset Elector" for the campaign.
 Religion still played its part in the campaign.
-Speaking at a meeting of the Blandford Free Church Council, Dr Clifford endorsed the Liberal candidate stressing his opposition to the Unionist government's 1902 Education Act that used taxpayer money to fund protestant schools.
+Speaking at a meeting of the Blandford Free Church Council, Dr Clifford endorsed the Liberal candidate stressing his opposition to the Unionist government's Education Act 1902 that used taxpayer money to fund protestant schools.

 Result

 The Liberals gained the seat from the Conservatives:

 North Dorset became the 15th Liberal by-election gain of the parliament from the Unionists.
 It was the second by-election gain in Dorset in less than a year.
 It was also the second Liberal by-election gain of the month.
 The national press reporting of the result varied, depending on the political bias.
 The Liberal papers saw omens for a future general election; The Daily Chronicle said "When by-elections are frequent, when they take place in all parts of the country, and when they exhibit a uniform tendency, it is impossible not to see in them evidence of the general trend of political opinion."
 The Daily News said "The Government are smitten all over the field; but we suspect that after Lancashire their worst beating will come from agricultural England."

 The Conservative papers remained in denial; The Times implied the Conservatives could regain North Dorset because they managed to do so in 1892 when they started further behind the Liberals.
 The Times also believed that the Unionist case for Tariff Reform would win over voters at the next general election.